-The first interface to the XMM-Newton Science Archive (XSA) became publicly available in April 2002.
-The XMM-Newton Science Archive content is regularly updated with all the generated ODFs, SDFs and PPS products and with updated versions of the EPIC sources, OM sources and Slew survey sources catalogues.
+The XMM-Newton Science Archive (XSA) became publicly available in April 2002.
+The XMM-Newton Science Archive content is regularly updated with all the generated ODF, SDF and PPS products and with updated versions of the catalogues of EPIC sources, OM sources and Slew Survey sources, and ancillary info like associated proposal abstract, publications, etc.

-In 2007 the SSC performed the first bulk reprocessing of all XMM-Newton data obtained since the beginning of the mission in 1999, and all data are thus processed with SAS 6.9 or higher.
+In 2012-13 the SSC performed the second bulk reprocessing of all XMM-Newton data obtained since the beginning of the mission in 1999, and all data are thus processed with SAS 12.0 or higher.

 To obtain an upper limit from XMM-Newton slew and/or pointed